-In case of illness or unexpected absence, a parent should telephone the School by 8.30 a.m. and leave a message with the Receptionist.Remember that teaching Sixth Form groups can seriously be affected by casual ab-sence.
-Members of staff plan work for the whole group in advance and it is your responsibility to yourself and others in the group to be present at all times.
+In case of illness or unexpected absence, a parent should telephone the school by 8.30am and leave a message with the receptionist.

+Remember that the teaching of all members of Sixth Form classes can seriously be affected by your casual absence.
+Should time be missed, it is the responsibility of the student to contact teaching staff in order to catch up on work.